 Working Paper Series

-Our Working Paper Series (AGST-WPS) currently disseminates research relevant to Environmental Policy & Rural Development Studies (AGST Module 1), Business History & Industry Policy Studies (AGST Module 2) and Asian & Transcultural Studies (AGST Module 6), but will expand into other areas (Developing & Emerging Economies Studies; International Trade & Financial Studies; Business Management & Accounting Studies) on the basis of future international partnerships.
-The series provides a conceptual and empirical foundation for the ongoing research projects at Kyoto University and our partner universities.
+The AGST-WPS articles shed light on economic, political, social and environmental issues that are related to one or more of the AGST modules, which are Environmental Policy & Rural Development Studies (AGST Module 1), Business History & Industry Policy Studies (AGST Module 2), Developing & Emerging Economies Studies (AGST Module 3), Business Management & Accounting Studies (AGST Module 5) and Asian & Transcultural Studies (AGST Module 6).* The series provides a conceptual and empirical foundation for the ongoing research projects at Kyoto University and our partner universities.

-The findings, interpretations, and conclusions expressed in the AGST’s WPS are entirely those of the author(s) and do not necessarily represent the views of the AGST, Kyoto University and/or our partners.
+The findings, interpretations, and conclusions expressed in the AGST-WPS are entirely those of the author(s) and do not necessarily represent the views of the AGST, Kyoto University and/or its partners.

 Graduate students wishing to publish a single-authored paper or joint paper with other student(s) should be pre-screened by their university advisor(s) before submitting their manuscript to the editorial board.